Gingrich to reassess bid for Republican nomination

 His withdrawal would clear the way for Romney to claim the unofficial mantle of the Republican nominee in November’s election, putting to rest a bitter primary campaign.

-The primaries in Connecticut, Delaware, New York, Pennsylvania, and Rhode Island are the first since the departure of former U.S. Senator Rick Santorum, who was running second to Romney in the state-by-state nomination battle.
+Tuesday’s primaries in Connecticut, Delaware, New York, Pennsylvania, and Rhode Island were the first since the departure of former U.S. Senator Rick Santorum, who was running second to Romney in the state-by-state nomination battle.

-A weak showing for Gingrich, a former speaker of the U.S. House of Representatives, would be another blow to the candidate who fell behind Santorum as both vied to be the conservative alternative to Romney.
+The weak showing for Gingrich, a former speaker of the U.S. House of Representatives, was another blow to the candidate who fell behind Santorum as both vied to be the conservative alternative to Romney.

 Current and former advisers to the Gingrich campaign paint a picture of a candidate who wants to stay in the campaign and, despite much evidence to the contrary, sees a path forward.

-A strong finish in Delaware, they said, would give Gingrich a reason to stay in the race until North Carolina votes, along with two other states, on May 8.
+A strong finish in Delaware, they said, would have given Gingrich a reason to stay in the race until North Carolina votes, along with two other states, on May 8.

 His campaign released a detailed schedule of events, taking Gingrich and his wife, Callista, to museums, a zoo and several receptions in North Carolina this week.

-A former staffer also said Gingrich filmed a victory video to be released after Tuesday’s primaries, suggesting that he is thinking about staying in the race.
+A former staffer also said Gingrich even filmed a victory video to be released after Tuesday’s primaries, suggesting that he was thinking about staying in the race.

 Even so, “there’s going to be a conversation among the team over the course of the next few days,” said Charlie Gerow, a Pennsylvania strategist and Gingrich supporter.